It’s back to school time again! Whether your kids are headed back this week or in a month, it’s time to get ready. This post is all about

 3. Use beauty time-savers.

-I advise my Mary Kay customers to have an everyday makeup look accessible to grab even if they only have five minutes to spend on their face in the morning.
+Every woman needs an everyday makeup look accessible to grab even if they only have five minutes to spend on their face in the morning.
 All you need is one or two neutral eye colors, a soft blush, mascara and gloss.

 Read my daily makeup routine by clicking here.